emyew/ACME/docs/milestone11.md

 I worked on developing the create page.
 It currently has limited functionality since we are unsure if we plan to keep this as a separate page or somehow incorporate it as an edit feature in the My Lists page we will be implementing.

 ### Arlen
+I worked on the backend authentication and connecting the front end register/login client to enable a user data store in MongoDB, using Passport.js.
+I also did more error validation and templating to enable the client to conditionally render based on user session.